There is some interesting empirical evidence how Vitamin D3 Helps Boost Low Testosterone Levels in Men

 - or even hair loss for at least a year!

-If you have been suffering from low testosterone for more than a year and are looking to get your life back quicker, then consider starting bio-identical hormone therapy.
+If you have been suffering from low testosterone levels for more than a year and are looking to get your life back quicker, then consider starting bio-identical hormone therapy.

 In the case of testosterone, the body cannot tell the difference between the two, and the presence of bio-identical testosterone can induce the body to naturally produce more.
 Many low testosterone treatments involve injecting testosterone directly into patient.
 This treatment is much faster: in about 2-3 months, you will start feeling your low testosterone symptoms dissipate.